 Rabbi Field and Dr. Aviv are also available to assist with ceremony preparation and officiation for out-of-town students.
-Please contact us for more information and rates.
+Please visit our ceremony options page or contact us for more information and rates.

 *No one will be turned away for lack of funds.
 Payment plans or reduced rates can be arranged.
 Please contact Sierra Shaffer at firstname.lastname@example.org or 303-320-6185 for more information.